AdaCore/spark2014/docs/ug/gnatprove.rst

    of the allocator's functional contracts requires induction, which is beyond the reach of automatic solvers.
 The induction scheme is given here manually in an auto-active style through calls to ghost procedures.
-The whole program can then be verified automatically with CVC4 and Z3 and a 60 seconds timeout.
+The whole program can then be verified automatically at level 4 in less than one minute overall on an 8-cores machine, or in a few minutes on a single core.

 See the relevant sections for more details on :ref:`Ghost Code` and :ref:`Manual Proof Using Ghost Code`.